nikolaiev/portal/frontend/README.md

-if you want to live do not read it
+if you want to live do not read it!

 # vportal